 Irwin began writing and performing songs based on the diary entries.
 In 2012, he collected the songs in an acclaimed recording, also called “Sangamon Songs.”
 This new musical, adapted by Skokie resident John W. Arden, takes the story to the next level, giving life to Harry and tying his experiences to those of Irwin’s, across the generations.

 Come along on a musical journey through time with Tom Irwin and Harry Glen Ludlam.
-The production features Irwin as the narrator; John Gifford Irwin as Harry; Theresa O'Hare on the flute, piccolo, and Irish whistles; and JD Wilson on a variety of stringed instruments
+The production features Irwin as the narrator; John Gifford Irwin as Harry; Chicago musician John Rice, who has played in Steppenwolf Theater productions, will support the cast on banjo and dobro.
+Tom Thady will play guitar.

 For more than 30 years, Tom Irwin has been a leading figure in the Central Illinois music scene, playing in solo acoustic settings, as part of a duo with Theresa O'Hare, and as the front man for Tom Irwin's Hayburners.
 In addition to "Sangamon Songs," he has released nine recordings of original material, including 2017's "All That Love," produced by John Stirratt of Wilco.